ExpediaGroup/graphql-kotlin/website/docs/server/data-loader/data-loader.md

 ## DataLoaders and Coroutines

-`graphql-java` relies on `CompletableFuture` for scheduling and execute asynchronous field resolvers (aka data fetchers), `graphql-java` deliberately aims for near zero dependencies which means no Kotlin / WebFlux / RxJava.
+`graphql-java` relies on `CompletableFuture`s for scheduling and asynchronously execute of all GraphQL calls.

-Similar to `asynchronous` field resolvers (aka data fetcher), `DataLoader` pattern implementation in `graphql-java` works with `CompletableFuture`, and because of the listed `graphql-java` constrains we don't provide any native support for `DataLoader` pattern using suspendable functions.
-Instead, return the `CompletableFuture` directly from your `DataLoader`s.
-See issue [#986](https://github.com/ExpediaGroup/graphql-kotlin/issues/986).
+While we can provide native support for coroutines for data fetchers (aka field resolvers) because they are resolved independently, we cannot easily provide native support for the `DataLoader` pattern as it relies on `CompletableFuture` and we cannot update it to use coroutines state machine logic without fully rewriting GraphQL Java execution engine.

+If you would like to use `DataLoader` pattern in your project, you have to update your data fetchers (aka field resolvers) to return
+`CompletableFuture` from the invoked `DataLoader` instead of marking it a `suspend`.

 ### Example